johurul-pimjo/suspicious-email-domains/README.md

 ## Files

-- `domains.txt`: Plain text list of domains (one per line)
+- `domains.txt`: Plain text list of suspicious and disposable domains (one per line)
-- `domains.json`: JSON array of domains
+- `domains.json`: JSON array of suspicious and disposable domains
-- `domains.csv`: CSV format with domains
+- `domains.csv`: CSV format with suspicious and disposable domains
 - `merge_domains.js`: Script to merge and process domains

 ## License